 What are the benefits of simulation reports?

-Simulation reports provide insights into user behavior, highlighting who clicked on phishing links or opened malware attachments.
+Simulation reports provide insights into user behavior, highlighting who clicked on phishing links or opened malicious attachments.
 This data helps refine training and improve security posture.

 What happens after a simulation?